minzsiure/minzsiure.github.io/index.md

 <h2 id="about">About Me</h2>

-I am a third year undergraduate student at MIT, with double majors in **Computer Science (6-4)** and **Mathematics (18)**.
+I am a rising fourth year undergraduate student at MIT, with double majors in **Computer Science (6-4)** and **Mathematics (18)**.
 I research and develop the theoretical framework of how the brain produces intelligent behavior and how we may be able to replicate intelligence in machines in **Poggio Lab** as a [UROP](https://cbmm.mit.edu/about/people/xie) at MIT CBMM.
-I also research in the **Madry Lab** at MIT CSAIL as a [SuperUROP](https://superurop.mit.edu/scholars/eva-yi-xie/), where I develop the understanding and tools that enable real-world deployment of machine learning models in a robust, reliable and responsible way. <u>I am applying to PhD programs this fall.
-Happy to chat!</u>
+I also research in the **Madry Lab** at MIT CSAIL as a [SuperUROP](https://superurop.mit.edu/scholars/eva-yi-xie/), where I develop the understanding and tools that enable real-world deployment of machine learning models in a robust, reliable and responsible way.

 <h2 id="research">Research Interests</h2>
 Include but not limited to:
-- **Computational Neuroscience:** learning, memory, cognition, neural computation, biologically plausible learning model/system.
+- **Computational/Theoretical Neuroscience:** learning, memory, cognition, population coding, attractor model.
-- **Machine Learning:** associative memory model, graph-based deep learning, AI Alignment and safe deployment for computer vision & NLP.
+- **Machine Learning:** biologically plausible learning system, graph-based deep learning, AI Alignment and safe deployment for computer vision & NLP.
 Exploring AI regulation + policy making.
 - **NeuroAI:** A combo of both displines, where the brain inspires better learning algorithm, and AI aids understanding of the brain.

 I believe good research needs both the depth and breath of knowledge and understanding.
 This enables meaningful associations, and thus leads to breakthroughs.
 So, I am always open to new things :) Before **CompNeuro** and **ML**, I did research in **Bionics**, **Nuclear Science**, and **Genomics**.